-As noted above, in response to stockholder feedback, the Compensation Committee revised the Fiscal 2020 Bonus Plan to use multiple objective financial performance metrics as reflected in our annual operating plan rather than a single financial metric.
-For fiscal 2020, the Compensation Committee selected three equally weighted corporate financial metrics as the performance measures for the Fiscal 2020 Bonus Plan - revenue, non-GAAP gross margin, and non-GAAP operating profit.
-The Compensation Committee believed these performance metrics were appropriate because, in its view, they represent key elements necessary to drive the successful execution of our fiscal 2020 annual operating plan.
+For purposes of the Fiscal 2021 Cash Bonus Plan, the Compensation Committee used multiple objective financial performance metrics as reflected in our annual operating plan rather than a single financial metric.
+For fiscal 2021, the Compensation Committee selected three equally weighted corporate financial metrics as the performance measures for the Fiscal 2021 Cash Bonus Plan - revenue, non-GAAP gross margin percentage, and non-GAAP operating profit.
+The Compensation Committee believed these performance metrics were appropriate because, in its view, they represent key elements necessary to drive the successful execution of our fiscal 2021 annual operating plan.
 In addition, they provided a strong emphasis on growth while managing expenses, which the Compensation Committee believed would most directly influence the creation of sustainable long-term stockholder value.

-Our Board set our annual operating plan at the start of fiscal 2020 consistent with a "bottoms-up" review of the then-internal financial forecast for the Company.
-We anticipated a year of significant headwinds in our business, and we disclosed in our public filings and other public statements that we would likely experience a revenue decline of 10% to 20% year over year.
-Although our new CEO and management team energized and drove the Company to exceed these expectations, our Board viewed the Fiscal 2020 Bonus Plan financial performance metrics as realistic and difficult to achieve at the time they were set.
+Our Board set our annual operating plan at the start of fiscal 2021 consistent with a "bottoms-up" review of the then-internal financial forecast for the Company.
+Consistent with past practices the financial performance metrics were set at the close of the prior fiscal year.
+Given the onset of the COVID-19 pandemic in early calendar year 2020, the management team and Board reviewed various scenarios on the likely impact this external event was to have on the company and chose to adopt an annual operating plan that incorporated pandemic risks but would also yield beneficial results for stockholders.
+Although our CEO and management team energized and drove the Company to exceed these expectations, our Board viewed the Fiscal 2021 Cash Bonus Plan financial performance metrics as realistic and difficult to achieve at the time they were set.

-For purposes of the Fiscal 2020 Bonus Plan:
+For purposes of the Fiscal 2021 Cash Bonus Plan:

-- "non-GAAP gross margin percentage" was calculated as GAAP gross margin, excluding acquisition costs, retention program costs, share-based compensation, and the impact of the loss (recovery) on supply commitment; and - "non-GAAP operating profit" was calculated as GAAP operating profit excluding share-based compensation, acquisition/divestiture-related costs, retention program costs, restructuring costs, in-process research and development charges, and the impact of the loss (recovery) on supply commitment.
+- "non-GAAP gross margin percentage" was calculated as GAAP gross margin, excluding acquisition costs, retention program costs, share-based compensation, and the impact of the loss (recovery) on supply commitment; and - "non-GAAP operating profit" was calculated as GAAP operating profit excluding share-based compensation, acquisition/divestiture-related costs, retention program costs, restructuring costs, gain on sale of audio technology assets and prepaid development costs, and the impact of the loss (recovery) on supply commitment.

-The Compensation Committee established target achievement levels for each of these performance metrics for fiscal 2020 as follows:
+The Compensation Committee established target achievement levels for each of these performance metrics for fiscal 2021 as follows:

-Corporate Performance Metric Weighting Target Achievement Level
+Corporate Performance Metric Weighting Target Achievement Level Revenue 33.3% \$1,105 million Non-GAAP gross margin percentage 33.3% 49.9% Non-GAAP operating profit 33.3% \$194 million

-Revenue 33.3% \$1,179M

-Non-GAAP gross margin percentage 33.3% 42.2%

-Non-GAAP operating profit 33.3% \$140M

 The actual achievement level for each corporate performance metric is based on the percentage by which we exceed or fail to achieve the target achievement level for that metric.
-The actual achievement levels and weightings for each metric is used to calculate an aggregate weighted score for our corporate performance for purposes of the Fiscal 2020 Bonus Plan.
-The threshold level of achievement for funding the bonus pool is a weighted score of 90% (so no bonuses are paid under the plan if the weighted score is less than 90%), while maximum funding of the pool is capped at a weighted score of 140%.
-As described below, this weighted achievement score is then multiplied by the AOP scaling factor to generate the final funding percentage that is to be used in determining bonus payments for the year.
+The actual achievement levels are weighted to calculate an aggregate weighted achievement score for our corporate performance for purposes of the Fiscal 2021 Cash Bonus Plan.
+There is a threshold level of achievement for each performance metric, below which the weighed achievement score for that metric would be 0%.

+Funding of the bonus pool is capped at a maximum weighted achievement score of 140%.
+As described below, the aggregate weighted achievement score, without regard to such cap, is then multiplied by the AOP scaling factor to generate the final percentage of the target cash bonus opportunity that is to be used in determining bonus payments for the year.